geoanalytic/geoanalytic.github.io/_posts/2016-11-22-a-production-ready-web-mapping-toolkit-part-2.md

 Awesome,  now we can write some code.

 > A note about test code:  When we run the django startapp command, a file called `tests.py` is created but we are not using it.
 Instead we created a file called `test_models.py`.
 The reason for this is that the pytest library looks for files named `test_*.py` while djangos test runner looks for files that match `test*.py`.
-This way we can test using the command shown above, or with the command `docker-compose -f dev.yml run py.test`
+This way we can test using the command shown above, or with the command `docker-compose -f dev.yml run django py.test`

 ## Create A Location Model